microsoft/fabricrealtimelab/modules/module07c.md

     return df
 ```

 Second, the notebook attempts to find a model in MLflow to load parameters via the *get_model_params()* function.
-In the event no parameters are found, default parameters are used.
+In the event no model is found, default parameters are used.
 This allows data science teams to built effective model parameters that might be different for each stock.

 ### Predict vs Actual